Be Ready: For floods

 Communities at highest risk

-Some communities are at higher risk than others for flooding. these communities include:
+Some communities are at higher risk than others for flooding.
+These communities include:

 - Hay River (Hay River)